-• If the patron/vendor/contractor is engaging in conduct that feels inappropriate and uncomfortable, kindly inform them verbally that the conduct is unwelcome.
-If it is a customer interaction, attempt redirect the conversation back to their purchase-related questions.
+Step One: Calmly inform the individual verbally that the conduct is unwelcome.
+If it is a customer interaction, attempt redirect the conversation.

-- If the individual refuses and/or becomes hostile, seek the assistance of a supervisor or manager. - If the individual continues to act in a hostile manner, immediately call Asset Protection, using the code word "lemon."
+Step Two: If they refuse to adjust behavior and/or becomes hostile, seek the assistance of a manager.

+Step Three: If the individual continues to act in a hostile manner, immediately call Asset Protection, using the code word "lemon."

-While our lead team members are there to offer support and guidance to our associates, calling for a member of Asset Protection may supersede step 2.
+While our managers are there to offer support and guidance to our associates, calling for a member of Asset Protection may supersede step two.
 Often, individuals who are behaving in a hostile manner will continue to escalate the more team members become involved, and the best practice is to ask for assistance from an official, trained Asset Protection member.

 Individuals who become hostile will be identified and may be trespassed from the building under certain circumstances.
-In addition, the local police may be called for support and assistance at Asset Protection's discretion.
+In addition, the local police may be called for support and assistance at Asset Protection's discretion and an accompanying incident report must be filed.